zhiming99/rpc-frmwrk/README.md

 1. Python support
 2. Examples and Tutorials
 3. Access Control
-4. HTTP2 & OAuth2
-5. Support for more languages
+4. Support for more languages

 ---
+[`Fri 27 Nov 2020 10:05:19 AM Beijing`]
+1. Helped my father through a heart stent surgery during the last 10 days.
+Back to this project now!

 [`Sat 14 Nov 2020 01:49:44 PM Beijing`]
 1. Added a preliminary version of python support, which can run the echo test so far.
 2. The multithreading issue with Python makes some trouble in evtcli.py.
 So the event test cannot pass yet.